 So say what you want about the Xbox One, but it’s impossible to deny that over the past decade, Microsoft had truly lead the market and redefined the local gaming landscape with the Xbox and Xbox 360.
 Perhaps it was a tinge of arrogance from recent successes that caused them to trip up so rather spectacularly with the Xbox One, which ironically, is also reminiscent of Sony’s own successes with the PlayStation One and Two, and then eventual difficulties with the PlayStation 3.

-It’s not to say that Sony has gained the leadership role as much as Microsoft has stopped acting like one now.
-But where once Microsoft would lead the industry, the company now seems content to be labelled the underdog – as new head honcho Phil Spencer told Game Informer.
-As it stands, PlayStation 4 games are already outselling Xbox One’s 5 to 1 on the average (according to key retailers I spoke to) but that is unsurprising, given the former console had a good 10 month head start.
+It’s not to say that Sony has gained the leadership role as much as Microsoft ceded it.
+But where once Microsoft had lead the industry, the company now seems contented to be labelled the underdog – as new head honcho Phil Spencer told Game Informer.
+As it stands, PlayStation 4 games are already outselling Xbox One’s 5 to 1 on average (according to key retailers I spoke to) but that is unsurprising, given the former console had a good 10 month head start.
 There is still time for the Xbox One to succeed in Singapore of course, with the console outselling PlayStation 4 in Singapore by more than 60% for two consecutive months since launch in GfK data provided by Microsoft.
 That surely is a positive sign, but it can only be a longer and harder road for Microsoft from here on.